 Upon successful completion, students will have the knowledge and skills to:

-Knowledge: Students will obtain significant empirical knowledge of the course of events constituting the rise and fall of Samurai society
+- Obtain significant empirical knowledge of the course of events constituting the rise and fall of Samurai society

-Comprehension: Students will understand the basic historical and comparative context of Japanese pre-modern history.
+- Understand the basic historical and comparative context of Japanese pre-modern history.

-Synthesis: Students will obtain an understanding of the dynamics of social and political structure of pre-modern Japan.
+- Develop an understanding of the dynamics of social and political structure of pre-modern Japan.

-Evaluation: Students will learn to apply this understanding to the analysis of Japanese society today.
+- Learn to apply this understanding to the analysis of Japanese society today.

 This is a co-taught course.
 Any cap on enrolments in one course applies to both courses combined.

 - Essay (3500 words) (60) [LO 1,2,3,4,5]

 - Short outline of essay and annotated bibliography (400-500 words) (10) [LO 1,2,3,4,5]